 Plant your snake plant in a quality succulent and cacti mix with a bit of added pumice or perlite to better the drainage and aeration.

-Look for a soil mix that contains
+Look for a well draining potting mix that contains:

 We typically go for a cacti and succulent mix as this type of soil is typically very well-draining.
 Then, we add our own perlite to the mixture to create more aeration around the roots.